 People often think they can’t afford insurance without actually checking if they can.
 An American study showed that people (especially young people) overestimated the cost of some insurance by as much as six times.
 That might not be the case in Australia, but we’d say it’s better not to assume insurance is out of reach.
 Do your research and find out for sure.

 And there are new insurance companies and products are popping up that are specifically addressing insurance affordability.
-Flip makes accidental injury insurance more affordable with single-day cover for $6, or a weekly subscription for $9.
+Flip makes accidental injury insurance more affordable with single-day cover for $7, single-week cover for $25 or a monthly subscription for $40.
 As Jake says, ‘Other insurance is more expensive and it’s pretty daunting when it comes to bills.
 Flip on the other hand, I don’t even notice the payments.
 It’s not an issue.’

 Insurance myth 3: Insurance companies never pay